 : Just... try not to bite my face.

-- At the first badge shop they come across, the bros. are offered two badges for 1000 coins, but they seem to refuse the "deal".
+- At one point, the bros. come across a badge shop, and the shopkeeper offers two badges for 1000 coins, but they seem to refuse the "deal".
 The Brock then starts to reduce the price, only for each of them to reply with "oh" and "hmm" as if thinking that the price is too damn high.
-It gets more and more ridiculous once the Brock desperately reduces the price to single digits until he gives up and gives them for free, which then he complains that he needs to work on his haggling skills.
+It gets more and more ridiculous once the Brock desperately reduces the price to single digits until he gives up and gives them the badges for free.

 - The first time Luigi uses a Luiginoid Generator, Mario and Dreambert tries with anticipation to watch it work.
 After a bit, a single Luiginoid pops out, causing both Mario and Dreambert to Face Fault (before more Luiginoids pop out, of course).